GLIMS-RGI/rgi7_scripts/README.md

 ## RGI region summary and known issues

-For accurate, up-to-date information, see the regional scripts (where the outline selection actually happens) and the [regional discussions](https://github.com/GLIMS-RGI/rgi7_scripts/issues?q=is%3Aopen+is%3Aissue+label%3A%22region+check%22) on github.
+For accurate, up-to-date information, see the regional scripts (where the outline selection actually happens) and the [RGI7 wiki](https://github.com/GLIMS-RGI/rgi7_scripts/wiki/RGI-7-wiki) on github.

 ## License